Council Tax Reduction Scheme

 Discounts have been granted based on existing council tax records and will be shown on the front of your bill.
 If you have not been allowed a discount but think you are entitled to one, you should let us know.
 If you have been allowed a discount to which you are not entitled, YOU MUST TELL US AS SOON AS POSSIBLE or a penalty of £70 may be imposed.

-Some properties are exempt from council tax, including those occupied only by either students, under 18 year olds or the severely mentally impaired, "granny annexes" occupied by elderly/disabled relatives; and those which are unoccupied
+Some properties are exempt from council tax, including those occupied only by either students, under 18 year olds, the severely mentally impaired or "granny annexes" occupied by elderly/disabled relatives.

 Exemptions have been granted based on existing council tax records and will be shown on the front of your bill.
 If your property has not been treated as exempt but you think it should be, you should let us know.
 If it is being treated as exempt but should not be, YOU MUST TELL US AS SOON AS POSSIBLE or a penalty of at least £70 may be imposed.